 Washington has been a national leader in designing and maintaining sustainable public pension plans.
 More than 30 years ago, the state undertook a comprehensive reform of its pension plans to provide reasonable benefits while maintaining healthy funding status for the plans.
-More recently, the state was the first to use hybrid defined contribution/defined benefit plans.
+More recently, the state was one of the first to use hybrid defined contribution/defined benefit plans.

 These reforms and innovations, combined with progressive investment policies, have resulted in Washington’s system of public pensions being consistently ranked among the best-funded of any state in the country.

 Unlike many other states, the governance and administration of Washington’s public pensions is shared among several entities:

 - The Department of Retirement Systems collects and accounts for contributions, verifies data reported by employers, maintains records, communicates pension information and pays retirement benefits.